GocNiksa/ADF-Drag-And-Drop/README.md

 # ADF-Projects
-Exploring possibilities using Drag and Drop components in ADF 12c This is the base project which relies on HR schema on my virtual machine If you want to use this project you need to change in project properties address to your database This project contains basic model objects.
+This is the base project which relies on HR schema on my virtual machine If you want to use this project you need to change in project properties address to your database This project contains basic model objects.